jbginter/personal-site/README.md

 # Fullstack Engineer Portfolio

-A modern, responsive portfolio website built with Next.js 15, TypeScript, and Tailwind CSS to showcase your fullstack engineering skills and experience.
+A modern, responsive portfolio website built with Next.js 15, TypeScript, and Tailwind CSS.
+Editing is easy if you would like to use this for your own project!

 ## Features